knative/eventing/docs/delivery/README.md

 // DeliverySpec contains the delivery options for event senders,
 // such as channelable and source. type DeliverySpec struct {
-	// ErrorSink is the sink receiving messages that couldn't be sent to
+	// DeadLetterSink is the sink receiving events that couldn't be sent to
 	// a destination.
 	// +optional
-	ErrorSink *apisv1alpha1.Destination `json:"errorSink,omitempty"`
+	DeadLetterSink *apisv1alpha1.Destination `json:"errorSink,omitempty"`

 	// Retry is the minimum number of retries the sender should attempt when
-	// sending a message before moving it to the error sink.
+	// sending av event before moving it to the dead letter sink
 	// +optional
 	Retry *int32 `json:"retry,omitempty"`